crowdfavorite-mirrors/wp-lightbox-gallery/readme.txt

 == Installation ==

-1. Edit the `lightbox-gallery.js` and check the path of line 2 according to your settings.
-2. Copy the `lightbox-gallery` directory into your `wp-content/plugins` directory
-3. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress
-4. There may exist localized images in 'images' directory.
-Replace default images with them.
+2. Just upload images and write down the [gallery] shortcode in the post content.
-5. That's it! :)
+3. That's it! :)

 Lightbox Gallery will load 'lightbox-gallery.css' and 'lightbox-gallery.js' from your theme's directory if they exist.
 If they don't exist, they will just load the default 'lightbox-gallery.css' and 'lightbox-gallery.js' that come with Lightbox Gallery.
 This will allow you to upgrade Lightbox Gallery without worrying about overwriting your lightbox gallery styles that you have created.

+* Edit the `lightbox-gallery.js` and check the path of line 2 according to your settings.
+* There may exist localized images in 'images' directory.
+Replace default images with them.

 == Frequently Asked Questions ==
 * How can I make regular images appear in a lightbox without [gallery] shortcode?